saeed51100/machine-learning/forex-prediction/classification/readme-12.txt

     2- Chronological splitting of df_model

     * additional requirements:
-        At the end of the code, print the variables required for part 3 (Create sequences).
+        At the end of the code, print the variables required for part 3 (SCALING DATA).